Student & Family Handbook

 Third level of Intervention

 If after a multiple suspensions from school the student continues to exhibit behaviors that would result in further disciplinary actions (see above) the school reserves the right to expel students from the Forest School to maintain the integrity and safety of our programs.
-Depending on the severity of behavior, the student the student may be asked to not return to any Trackers programs.
+Depending on the severity of behavior, the student the student may be asked to not return to any Forest School programs.

 Some types of behavior violate our schools code of acting respectfully within the school community as well as to our spaces and tools.
 Serious misconduct will be immediately accelerated to an Intervention.
 Some examples of serious misconduct include but are not limited to: